Summary

 What Is Fiat Currency?

-Fiat currency is government-issued money that is not backed by a tangible asset like gold or silver.
-Its value, crucially, depends on public trust in the issuing authority (issued by decree) and the stability of the economy.
-Examples include the U.S. Dollar, Euro, and Japanese Yen.
-Unlike commodity-backed systems, fiat money allows central banks to expand or contract the money supply as needed.
+Fiat currency is government-issued money that is not backed by a tangible asset, such as Gold or silver.
+Its value, crucially, depends on public trust in the issuing authority, which is (issued by decree), and the stability of the economy.
+Examples include the U.S. Dollar, the Euro, and the Japanese Yen.
+Unlike commodity-backed systems, fiat monetary systems enable central banks to adjust the money supply as needed.
 Fiat currencies are backed by an illusion that they possess value because the government mandates so, but the trust of the public upholds this illusion.

 The Link Between Fiat Currency and Inflation